Images

 Driving experience

-It's refreshing to find when you set off down the road in this Vauxhall that this Astra Sports Tourer feels significantly different to the Peugeot 308 SW it's almost entirely based upon.
-We were hoping it might and had quite high expectations for just how good this eighth generation model might be to drive given that its predecessor was severely under-rated in this regard.
-True, there's not the rewarding depth of handling prowess that you'd get in this class in a Ford Focus or SEAT Leon Estate, but we reckon this Astra still qualifies as best of the rest if you like your driving, mating the fluid gait you get with its Peugeot cousin with a slightly sharper feel.
+Whatever version of this car you choose, it's refreshing to find when you set off down the road in this Vauxhall that an Astra Sports Tourer feels significantly different to the Peugeot 308 SW it's almost entirely based upon.
+With slightly more of a focus on handling than comfort.
+True, there's not the rewarding depth of dynamic prowess that you'd get in this class in, say, an old Focus Estate, but we reckon this Astra still qualifies as a good pick if you like your driving, mating the fluid gait you get with its Peugeot cousin with a slightly sharper feel.
 That's partly down to a bit more steering feedback; and partly down to fractionally firmer damping, though this Vauxhall rumbles a little over poorer surfaces as a result.
-It doesn't feel as troubled by them as the old model did though, partly because of the 14% improvement in torsional stiffness this time round.

 + More